MasonCompetitiveCyber/ctf-courses/course-list.md

+# Initial Draft of Course Offerings
+These are not updated and just serve as a guideline for the development of coursework.
+<br><br><br>

 **CTF 101** - What is a CTF?
 How to participate in CTFs, what you will learn, etc.  (will probably be the main README)
 ## Linux
 **Linux 100** - Setting up a Kali Linux VM